 Hydrangeas are a beautiful summer shrub that abundantly produce colorful, globe-like blooms.
 They’re fast growers and, depending on the variety chosen, can quickly add dramatic, full foliage to yards with a large footprint.

-The term “hydrangea” is merely the genus name for all varieties of hydrangeas.
-Likewise, it’s important to know the different varieties as well as their growing patterns and needs before selecting one for your yard.
-Keep reading to learn about each hydrangea variety available at Garden Heights as well as a few tips for hydrangea care!
+It’s important to know the different varieties as well as their growing patterns and needs before selecting one for your yard.
+Keep reading to learn about our favorite hydrangea varieties available at Garden Heights as well as a few tips for care for each type!

 Hydrangea Macrophylla (or Hortensia)- Bigleaf Hydrangea